 A beacon of hope: since 1918, we have been standing strong in downtown St. Joseph, MO, at 304 N. 8th Street (at the intersection of 8th and Jules Streets).
-At this location we provide and administer programs across four departments: Women’s Resources, Child Care, Victim Services and Child Care Resources.
+At this location, we provide and administer programs across these departments: Women’s Resources, Child Care, Victim Services, Child Care Resources and Racial Justice.

 Victim Services includes our Shelter for Abused and Homeless Women and Children, as well as our Rape Crisis services and our Bliss Manor Housing Program.
 A 24-hour crisis line, transitional housing services and free, professional counseling are also part of our work to help victims of sexual or domestic violence.

 This program area provides parenting education and support for pregnant and parenting teens (Healthy Teen Parents/Healthy Babies and Choices Programs), and support groups for at-risk mothers with young children.
-We also provide breast health education programs and racial justice efforts.
+We also provide breast health education programs.

 Child Care Resources

 The YWCA helps child care providers obtain reimbursements for healthy meals and works alongside them to achieve quality/accreditation goals.
 These efforts help child care resources around our community to provide the best start possible for these early learners.

 The YWCA St. Joseph participates with the national YWCA “Stand Against Racism” event the last Friday of every April.
 We host an annual “Day of Commitment to Eliminate Racism” breakfast/program in September.
 At this program, we award the “Kelsy Beshears Racial Justice Award” to an outstanding community member who has worked toward racial justice; additionally, we give a “Kelsy Beshears Scholarship” to a Missouri Western State University non-traditional student.